valentinaschueller/oscillator-example/README.md

 Python implementation for the oscillator example for partitioned simulations This repository can be used to understand and reproduce the results of our paper:
-"A Simple Mass-Spring Test Case for Convergence Order in Time and Energy Conservation of Black-Box Coupling Schemes"
+"A Simple Test Case for Convergence Order in Time and Energy Conservation of Black-Box Coupling Schemes"

 ## Notes on the code